Kings Park - the jewel in the city's crown.

 Kings Park's stunning location overlooks the Perth City and the silken blue waters of the Swan River.
 From high above, you can see the brilliantly coloured sails of boats on the river, the twinkling lights of the city, the distant Perth Hills and the endless blue skies for which Perth is so renowned.

 The total area of Kings Park is 400.6 hectares and features both cultivated gardens and untamed bushland.
 You can picnic on grassy lawns, take a jog through the bushland or attend one of the summer outdoor concerts under the stars.
 Children are also catered for with a number of excellent playgrounds suitable for children of all ages.

-- INDULGE in a spot of retail therapy at the Aspects of Kings Park gallery shop
+- Indulge in a spot of retail therapy at the Aspects of Kings Park gallery

 Nearly two thirds of the Kings Park is natural bushland containing 319 species of native plants and around 80 bird species.
 The balance of Kings Park is made up of superbly cultivated gardens and open recreational areas.
 For Western Australians and for visitors, Kings Park and Botanic Garden is a place of inspiration, relaxation, recreation and wonder.

 The Botanic Gardens and Parks Authority manages Kings Park and Botanic Garden in accordance with the Kings Park and Botanic Garden Management Plan, to ensure the conservation of native biological diversity and cultural heritage icons, while providing for the diverse range of visitor interests.